Who we are:

 We believe prison libraries and literacy play an important role in peoples’ reintegration into communities.
 Thoughtful programming and access to meaningful and relevant reading materials can help improve individuals’ quality of life both inside and outside of correctional institutions.

-Please read the Prisoners Right to Read statement adopted by the Canadian Federation of Library Associations.
+Please read our Prisoners Right to Read statement adopted by the Canadian Federation of Library Associations.

 What we do: